maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

         Trigger Box found above the `MEG Main PC`.

-    - Ensure that the `Source` button is set to `LPT1` which is on the left side
+    - Ensure that the `Source` button is set to `LPT1/PC` which is on the left side

 #.
 If project owner requires empty-room data prior to experiment:
     - Turn off the MSR lights and put the light brightness to low
-    - Close the MSR door without having any person
+    - Close the MSR door without a particpant inside

-  inside
     - After the previous steps, on the `MEG Main PC` computer, open `MEG160` software
     - Then, Menu -> Acquire -> Auto Tuning -> Ok
         - Wait for the auto-tuning to be done
-    - From Menu -> MEG Measurement -> Monitor and Acquisition window should open
+    - From Menu -> Acquire -> MEG Measurement -> Monitor and Acquisition window should open
-        - Ensure or set (these parameters are only to be used for empty-room data and not for a neuro-activity experiment measurement):
+        - In the 'Sensor Control' window ensure or set these parameters *NB are only to be used for empty-room data and not for a neuro-activity experiment measurement)*:
             - HPF to `0.1 Hz`
             - LPF to `1 KHz`
             - BEF to `THRU`
-        - Sensor Check
+        - Click on 'Sensor Check'
-        - Let the `Sensor Check` run for around 2 minutes
+        - Let the Sensor Check run for around 2 minutes
+        - Uncheck 'Sensor Check'
         - Make sure that the sensor display identical sinusoidal wave
-        - Remind that `Sensor 91` is broken and will not display a sine wave
+        - Remember that `Sensor 91` is broken and will not display a sine wave

-    - Under ‘Data Acquisition’
+    - In the ‘Data Acquisition’ window enter the following:
     - Patient ID: sub-emptyroom
     - Name: sub-emptyroom_<data in YYYYMMDD>
     - Foldername: C: \MEG160\Bin\emptyroom